 - If I can’t get rid of them entirely, what other options do I have to reduce their impact?

 Workplace health and safety in action

-- a health and safety briefing on your employee’s first day at work
+- a tutorial about workplace health and safety were given to new employees on their first day

-- safety equipment and training for your employees on how to use it
+- instruction for your staff members on how to use it

-- a workplace evacuation plan and clear guidance on what to do in case of an emergency
+- a strategy for the safe evacuation of the workplace as well as for instructions on what to do in the event of an emergency

 - workplace insurance for your employees (if this is within your budget)

 In addition to this, it is recommended that you get in touch with a health and safety expert.
 They are able to assist with workplace plans, the establishment of accident registers, as well as the identification of hazards.

 Keeping the personal information of your staff members safe and secure is an additional responsibility that you as an employer have.
 If you want to maintain any sensitive data on your employee, you will need their permission to do so.
 Because of this, you should avoid storing information about your employee that you do not require if it is not relevant.

 If a worker asks for a copy of the information you keep about them, you should make sure to give it to them as quickly as you can after receiving their request.
 Avoid providing employee information to those who are not authorised to see it, and utilise employee information solely for purposes related to the work.